abdullahtarek/nlp_classifier/README.md

 This project trains a bert model on detecting the author from a piece of text.
 And uses the model in make predictions on new data using `batch_inference.py`.

 ## Results.csv
-You can find the results.csv in the `data` folder with the required format
+* You can find the results.csv in the `data` folder with the required format
+* You can find the eda notebook in the `notebooks` folder

 ## Installation
 ### Set up